sounobbao/sounobbao/README.md

 - 👀 I’m interested in Coouputer
 - 🌱 I’m currently learning Nothing
 - 💞️ I’m looking to collaborate on nothing at least
-- 📫 How to reach me there isn't any way
+- 📫 How to reach me there isn't any way trust me